MrGasS/MacintoshSCSIBlankHardfiles/README.md

 pce-macplus = image formatted with pce-macplus emulator.
 softmac = image formatted with SoftMac emulator.
-bluescsiapr22 = image formatted with a BlueSCSI on April 2022 firmware.
+bluescsi = image formatted with a BlueSCSI.
 scsi2sd = SD card formatted with a real Macintosh and a SCSI2SD, then imaged with DD on Debian.